cozmobotics/blend-images/README.md

-# blend-images
+# blendPics

-Create a slide show of images with smooth transition between images
+Create a slide show of images with smooth and/or interesting transition between images

 Available as screensaver (NEW!) and standalone application